The Large Dispersion and Scattering of FRB 20190520B are Dominated by the Host Galaxy: Key Observations of FRB 190520

 The scintillation bandwidth predicted by NE2001 along the FRB LOS is $\nud \approx 0.5$ MHz at 1 GHz, almost 10 times larger than the measured value.
 While a number of FRBs with published scintillation bandwidths are broadly consistent with the NE2001 predictions \citep[e.g.][]{2021ApJ...911..102O, 2021RNAAS...5..271S}, significant deviation from the NE2001 prediction has been observed in at least one other case, FRB 20201124A, and may be related to localized density structure that is not incorporated in the model \citep{2022MNRAS.509.3172M}.
 Although FRB 190520 lies at a high Galactic latitude ($b = 30^\circ$), its longitude of $-0.33^\circ$ suggests that extra ionized gas associated with the Galactic Center could induce more Galactic scattering (and hence a smaller $\nud$) than expected.
 Future calibration of electron density models may benefit from considering these discrepancies.

 Recently, giant pulses (GPs) from pulsars have been proposed as physical analogs for FRBs due to shared characteristics, especially their short durations, spectral luminosities, and complex time-frequency structure \citep{2016MNRAS.457..232C, 2019ApJ...876L..23H}.
-The association of the galactic FRB 20200428 with a coincident X-ray burst from the magnetar SGR 1935+2154 \citep{brb+20} as well as the detection of radio-GP-like emission from the magnetar XTE J1810$-$197 \citep{crd+22} intriguingly suggests a link between GPs, magnetar bursts, and FRBs \citep{2021arXiv210511446N}.
-CHIME observations with high fractional bandwidth of the Crab pulsar revealed a banding effect in the spectra of GPs very similar to that seen in FRBs.
+The association of the Galactic FRB 20200428 with a coincident X-ray burst from the magnetar SGR 1935+2154 \citep{brb+20} as well as the detection of radio-GP-like emission from the magnetar XTE J1810$-$197 \citep{crd+22} intriguingly suggests a link between GPs, magnetar bursts, and FRBs \citep{2022NatAs...6..393N}.
+Observations with high fractional bandwidth at the Algonquin Radio Observatory of the Crab pulsar revealed a banding effect on frequency scales of 20 to 50 MHz in the spectra of GPs very similar to that seen in FRBs.
 The banding is intrinsic to the GP emission and shifts within the length of the scattering tail \citep{2021ApJ...920...38B}, and may be explained by highly relativistic plasma traveling outward from the light cylinder of the pulsar.
 Although the emission mechanisms of GPs and FRBs are likely not the same, if the FRB emission mechanism arises from highly relativistic plasma (as in some theoretical predictions; \citealp{lyu21}), such structure might be present in FRB spectra.
 While we do not find strong evidence for similar frequency banding in bursts from FRB 190520 that cannot be explained solely by scintillation, we note that the S/N of most bursts is insufficient to identify such an effect and that the fractional bandwidth of our data set is not large.
+Future work may be able to resolve this banding effect if intensity modulations are observed with a frequency dependence that does not follow the strong inverse frequency scaling ($\sim \nu^{-4}$) expected for DISS.